Media & Publishing Churn Rate: Benchmarks & Analysis

 What These Media & Publishing Churn Numbers Mean

 Beyond the top two drivers, the next three reasons in the data are listening habits declined or shifted to video (19%); show cancellation or creator departure (11%); cost relative to use frequency (6%), each meaningful enough to deserve its own retention initiative when an operator's monthly cancellation feedback shows that pattern concentrating in a single cohort.
-Consumer-app retention curves bend most sharply at the day-7 and day-30 marks, so cohort analysis that stops at month-1 misses the long-tail engagement decay that drives most of the eventual cancellation, particularly in subscription-heavy categories where annual plans defer the cancellation event without reducing the underlying disengagement.
+Consumer-app retention curves bend most sharply at the day-7 and day-30 marks, so cohort retention analysis that stops at month-1 misses the long-tail engagement decay that drives most of the eventual cancellation, particularly in subscription-heavy categories where annual plans defer the cancellation event without reducing the underlying disengagement.
 The most useful next step for any operator above their category benchmark is reading the cancellation feedback verbatim rather than aggregating it into reasons, because the language users actually choose at the cancel screen reveals the trust event sooner than the categorized counts ever will.

 Frequently Asked Questions